Welcome to Dispensational Publishing House!

 - We understand the church to be a distinct people of God in this age—comprised of both Jewish and Gentile believers who are called from among the nations to fulfill His specific purposes for this age.

 - We believe in a future, physical kingdom of God—and therefore refrain from speaking of the church or the spiritual life as the kingdom (i.e., “kingdom work,” “bringing in the kingdom,” etc.).

 - We do not teach covenant or Reformed theology.

 - We recognize that the key to understanding sanctification in this age is the realization that the Christian is not under the Mosaic Law.

 - We do not promote ecumenicalism, which often blurs lines of doctrinal significance and will ultimately serve to foster the conditions under which the antichrist will thrive during the future seven-year tribulation.

 - We are committed to serious Bible study based upon the use of the original languages.
 We choose to be judicious in our use of English Bible versions.
 While it may be necessary to utilize multiple versions in our publications, the use of such versions does not necessarily constitute an endorsement of them by DPH.
-Our preference is to base our works on the texts of the King James Version or the New King James Version.
+Our preference is to base our works on the texts of the King James Version.